-Greenville's Fiscal Management: Operations and Capital Projects

-The City of Greenville engages in a regular biennial budgeting process.
-Taking into account the city's priorities and other plans, an operating budget is released for the fiscal year along with a financial plan for the following fiscal year.
+Greenville's Fiscal Management: Operations and Capital Projects released for the fiscal year along with a financial plan for the following fiscal year.
 The operating budget includes all the city's annual expenditures including personnel, debt service, public programs and services, city equipment and vehicle fleets, and many other categories.